taocpp/config/doc/Two-Phase-Evaluation.md

 ## Phase Two

-During Phase Two, all references are resolved, and all additions (concatenations) are performed.
+During Phase Two, all references are resolved, and all additions/concatenations are performed.

-In this phase the order in which references are resolved, and the additions performed, is irrelevant, as long as the references do not form a cycle, and the additions are performed when all operands that were references are resolved to values.
+In this phase the order in which references are resolved, and the additions/concatenations performed, is irrelevant, as long as the references do not form a cycle, and the additions/concatenations are only performed when all operands that were references are resolved to values.

 ## Rationale